 View Related Products by Product Action

-Keywords: Melperone hydrochloride, supplier, 5-HT2A/D2, receptor, antagonists, neuroleptic, Serotonin, Receptors, Dopamine, D2, dopaminergic, 5-HT2A, Receptors, Tocris Bioscience
+Keywords: Melperone hydrochloride, Melperone hydrochloride supplier, 5-HT2A/D2, receptor, antagonists, neuroleptic, Serotonin, Receptors, Dopamine, D2, dopaminergic, 5-HT2A, 2495, Tocris Bioscience

 1 Citation for Melperone hydrochloride

 Citations are publications that use Tocris products.
 Selected citations for Melperone hydrochloride include:

 Hacker et al (2015) Substrate-Dependent Inhibition of the Human Organic Cation Transporter OCT2: A Comparison of MetF. with Experimental Substrates.
 Brain Res 10 e0136451 PMID: 26327616

 Do you know of a great paper that uses Melperone hydrochloride from Tocris?
 Please let us know.

 There are currently no reviews for this product.
 Be the first to review Melperone hydrochloride and earn rewards!